bl-sdk/unrealsdk/README.md

 A library to help interact with unreal engine objects from another module in the same address space.

 # Usage Overview
-To start, you need to initalize the sdk.
-This is called with a refernce to an `AbstractHook` - the sdk can work with multiple (somewhat similar) UE versions from a single binary, so you need to tell it how exactly to hook everything.
+To start, you need to initialize the sdk.
+This is called with a reference to an `AbstractHook` - the sdk can work with multiple (somewhat similar) UE versions from a single binary, so you need to tell it how exactly to hook everything.
 The easiest way is to let it autodetect.